designontapp/figma-unfloater/readme.md

 The Figma Unfloater changes Figma UI3, making the new floating sidebars stop floating on any Figma design files.

 ## Credits
-The CSS was written by @imkylelambert.
+The CSS was written by @imkylelambert (twitter), for use in an Arc Boost.

 ## Installation
 1. Clone the repository.
 If you've never used GitHub before, it's explained below.